ElizavetaElgaeva/gwas_practicals/README.md

 	2. Yurii Aulchenko <y.s.aulchenko@polyomica.com>
 	3. GenABEL developers <genabel.org>

+Some minor corrections and updates were made by Yakov Tsepilov.

 # Outline of the practicals

 The practical session consists of three steps: